 Designed by: DmvA

-Blob vB3 is a perfect example of form meeting function: It’s an aesthetically inspirational room that serves the purposes of a modern worker.
-Water and electricity are supplied via an outside connection (much like a mobile home) and on warm days, the entire “nose” of the blob can open to the outdoors.
+Blob vB3 is a perfect example of a form meeting function: It’s an aesthetically inspirational room that serves the purposes of a modern worker.
+Water and electricity are supplied via an outside connection (much like a mobile home), and on warm days, the entire “nose” of the blob can open to the outdoors. –Eric Markowitz

-This tiny stand-alone office isn’t just nestled in nature, it also emulates it.
+This tiny stand-alone office isn’t just nestled in nature; it also emulates it.
 Cross-sections of logs create a camouflage effect for this recording studio, built for musician Hans Liberg by furniture designer Piet Hein Eek.
-Eye-level windows on all sides of the structure provide ample light when open, but when closed turn the building into a nondescript cube of logs.
+Eye-level windows on all sides of the structure provide ample light when open, but when closed, they turn the building into a nondescript cube of logs.

 Log Cabin Recording Studio